Tom's first time, with Lucy, ten years older than him and a barmaid in a dive in Lawrence that was loose about checking ID's, wasn't really a time.

 "Pardon me," she said.
 "I only mean that, if you want to give entertainment, isn't it better if the man is American?
 Then you can use your own experiences."

 "Tom has already his reasons to imagine the Egyptian man," Mustafa said.

 Khadija bowed her head and lowered her voice.
 But she had a point to make.

 "I have observed some children when they tell a story that is only pretend.
-I think that the other children listen more closely when there is not all falsehood."
+I think the other children listen more closely when there is not all falsehood."

 "This is what I see.
 The others can make a different observation."

 "It is your opinion," Mustafa said.
 "Tom can listen and say yes or no."

 "But perhaps also is about the place," Khadija said.
 "You have stronger feelings if you write about America.
 And maybe to write you need the strong feelings?"

 She had raised her head to look Tom in the eye.

 "This is not permanent for you," she said.
 "America is your permanent place."